Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Exotic Multi-Higgs Sector

-All three cross-couplings are gauge-invariant and quantify the only renormalizable communication among sectors because of the absence of bifundamental features (a scalar field is called bifundamental if it transforms non-trivially under two gauge groups simultaneously, and no bifundamental fields are present due to the choice of $\langle \Phi_{\mathbf{351'}}^{(\mathbf 1,\mathbf 1)} \rangle$): they are described by the three portal quartics $\kappa_{\chi\Sigma},\kappa_{\Phi\chi},\kappa_{\Phi\Sigma}$ \cite{ColemanWeinberg1973,Sher1989Vacuum,Buttazzo2013Vacuum}.
-In particular, $\kappa_{\chi\Sigma}$ is the only soft link between the two \textit{progenitors} groups of the SM.
-We take the aformentioned VEVs
+with $m_i<0$, plus representation specific contractions and allowed cubic terms.
+All cross-couplings are gauge-invariant and quantify the only renormalizable communication among sectors because of the absence of bifundamental features (a scalar field is called bifundamental if it transforms non-trivially under two gauge groups simultaneously, and no bifundamental fields are present due to the choice of $\langle \Phi_{ \mathbf{650}}^{(\mathbf 1,\mathbf 1)} \rangle$) \cite{Sher1989Vacuum,Buttazzo2013Vacuum}: they are described by the three portal quartics $\kappa_{\chi \Omega},\kappa_{\Phi\chi},\kappa_{\Phi \Omega}$ and the three for $\Theta$.
+In particular, $\kappa_{\chi \Omega}$ is the only soft link between the two \textit{progenitors} groups of the SM.
+Although \(\Theta\) descends from a \(G(2)\)-charged branch, its VEV is chosen along the \(SU(3)_C\)-singlet component after \(G(2)\to SU(3)_C\) and it does not break color.
+Direct communication with the \(G(2)\) dark sector is possible through heavy-threshold interactions and through the portal \((\Theta^\dagger\Theta)(\chi^T\chi)\), but these couplings must be small or high-scale, preserving the seclusion of the dark sector.
+We take the aforementioned VEVs and the CP-even radial masses (before portal mixing) are: